LogtalkDotOrg/logtalk3/examples/NOTES.md

 	objects in order to represent object state

 - `assumptions`
-	simple example of implementation of linear and intuitionistic assumptions
+	simple example of implementation of ground linear and intuitionistic assumptions

 - `attvars`